LeahQuack/Classic-Arcade-Game/README.md

 2. Add More Bugs.
 3. Add a reward of some sort
 4. One guy had sounds ...
 I WANT SOUNDS!
+I'll be coming back after the nanodegree to make this far less cookie-cutter!